Nike quarterly results beat, but North America disappoints

-(Reuters) - Nike Inc’s (NKE.N) quarterly revenue and profit beat Wall Street expectations on Thursday, but lower-than-expected sales in North America, its biggest market, sent shares down about 2% after the closing bell.
+(Reuters) - Nike Inc’s (NKE.N) quarterly revenue and profit blew past Wall Street expectations on Thursday on strong sales in China, but lower-than-expected growth in North America, its biggest market, overshadowed the beat.

 The world’s largest footwear maker faces intense competition from brands like Adidas (ADSGn.DE), Skechers (SKX.N) and VF Corp’s (VFC.N) Vans in North America, even as it pushes to sell exclusive merchandise through its tap-and-buy SNKRS app and retail stores.